Dreadnought hoax: Cambridge Zanzibar hoax

 The following day Cole gave an interview to the Daily Mail about the hoax; the story appeared in the paper on 4 March 1905 and was repeated in local newspapers.
-The St James's Gazette considered the events "a most audacious practical joke."
+The St James's Gazette considered the events "a most audacious practical joke".
 The Mayor wanted the students involved to be sent down, but was persuaded by the Vice-Chancellor that this would damage his reputation further.

 Dreadnoughts and the Royal Navy

-In the early 20th century, Britain's naval fleet was seen as one of the foundations of its empire and a reflection of its power and wealth.
-As Britain was portrayed in books, plays, and popular culture as an island nation, the Royal Navy was seen as the defender of the island, and its first line of defence.
+In the early 20th century, Britain's naval fleet was seen as one of the foundations of its empire, and a reflection of the country's power and wealth.
+As Britain was portrayed in books, plays and popular culture as an island nation, the Royal Navy was seen as the defender of the island and its first line of defence.
 A leading article in The Observer in 1909 described the supremacy of the Royal Navy as "the best security for the world's peace and advancement".

 HMS Dreadnought, the first of Britain's "dreadnought" class of battleship, entered into Royal Navy service in 1906.
-Dreadnought was the most technologically advanced ship built; it was better armed, faster, and stronger than any other vessel afloat.
-According to the historian Jan Rüger, from the time the ship was launched, it took on cultural significance as a symbol.
-It entered into public consciousness through songs and advertising.
+Dreadnought was the most technologically advanced ship built; it was better armed, faster and stronger than any other vessel afloat.
+According to the historian Jan Rüger, from the time the ship was launched, it took on cultural significance as a symbol and it entered into public consciousness through songs and advertising.
 When the ship visited London in 1909—part of three fleet reviews held—a million people were estimated to have watched its arrival, and by 1910 it "had become a cultural icon with undeniable symbolic status".
 Rüger gives examples of advertising for Oxo stock cubes: "Drink OXO and dread nought"; a tailoring business that used the slogan "Dreadnought and wear British clothing"; and "Dreadnought trams" ran, styled as battleships, and complete with imitation guns.
 The cultural historian Elisa deCourcy describes the Dreadnought as having "a near sacrosanct nature" for the Edwardians.

 In February 1910 the captain of Dreadnought was Herbert Richmond; Admiral Sir William May was the Commander-in-Chief, Home Fleet; as such, Dreadnought was his flagship.
 Also present on Dreadnought was Commander Willie Fisher—the Stephens' cousin—who was on the staff of the Admiral.